Chamindasl/chams-sandbox/big-data-cluster-creation/README.md

 3. Create a new VM with 20 GB hd and 2 GB RAM
 4. Set the downloaded iso as Storage
 5. Start VM and Install LinuxMin
-6. If you get "Cinnamon running in software rendering mode" message after installation, Power off VM,  Enable 3D accelaration under Display section of virtual box and restart VM.
+6. If you get "Cinnamon running in software rendering mode" message after installation, Power off VM,  Enable 3D acceleration under Display section of virtual box and restart VM.

 #### 2. Network between Host and VM
 1. Enable 1st Adapter as Host-Only Adapter from settings of VM
 2. Set fixed ip for the VM manually.
 Eg 192.168.56.101.
 Do not go with DHCP.
-3. Chech the connectivity between host and vm.
+3. Check the connectivity between host and vm.
 Both should be able to ping other.

 #### 3. Internet in VM